playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 This test no longer even needs Angular to be the library chosen.
 It just requires that a render method, when given the component, will render it to the DOM present in the testing environment.
 This can be run in the Framework, and even tested against in a real world browser.
 This is a good test in that the first `span` inside of `.content` has the `innerText` value expected in the test.
 These are all JavaScript and DOM APIs and thus can be trusted in any environment that adheres to them.

-Writing tests like this that don't rely on testing Angular but instead rely on on the DOM allows the application to be tested in a way that a user would use the application instead of the way that Angular internally works to display the application.
+Writing tests that don't rely on testing Angular, but instead rely on the DOM, allows the application to be tested in a way that a user would use the application instead of the way that Angular internally works.

 # Fixing that shortcoming using Testing Library